-Maintaining child arrangements and adhering to court orders in the face of Covid-19
+Maintaining child arrangements and adhering to court orders in the face of COVID-19

 We are all finding ourselves in unprecedented circumstances, in every aspect of our lives.
-When you are in the middle of relationship breakdown, it is difficult enough to navigate those unchartered waters, without the added complication of a global pandemic.
+When you are in the middle of a relationship breakdown, it is difficult enough to navigate those unchartered waters, without the added complication of a global pandemic.

 If you are currently trying to negotiate with your former partner about the time you spend with your children, or you have recently obtained a child arrangements order through the court, you may be concerned about how this can work given the ongoing coronavirus situation.

 What do I do if my child spends half their time with me and have with my ex-partner?

 It must be said that a huge amount of common sense, pragmatism and goodwill needs to be applied.
 If there is a court order in place, then each party must endeavour to adhere to this as far as is reasonably practicable.
-In our previous lives, it might have been that issues arose about late returns of children, last minute changes without good reason, return of children’s belongings etc. However, these testing times should remind us that maintaining relationships and a routine is key to surviving these next few months.
+In our previous lives, it might have been that issues arose about late returns of children, last minute changes without good reason, return of the children’s belongings etc. However, these testing times should remind us that maintaining relationships and a routine is key to surviving these next few months.

-The guidance published on 24 March stated that “where parents do not live in the same household, children under 18 can be moved between their parents’ homes”.
-However, priority needs to be given to shielding vulnerable family members, and if a child is living in a household where a person shows symptoms, then the appropriate self-isolation period needs to be applied.
+However, this does not mean that children must be moved between homes.
+Priority needs to be given to shielding vulnerable family members, and if a child is living in a household where a person shows symptoms, then the appropriate self-isolation period needs to be applied.

-Unfortunately, in these unprecedented times there will always be people who try to take advantage of circumstances for their own advantage.
+Unfortunately, in these unprecedented times there will always be people who try to take advantage of circumstances for their own benefit.
 Family law can cause high conflict and people caught in family disputes may behave very irrationally as they try to leverage situations to suit their goals.

-At Shakespeare Martineau, it is also business as usual.
+At Shakespeare Martineau, it is business as usual.
 We are able to work from home and still deal with your case, and that can also include making an urgent application to the court if needed.

 We remain committed to working alongside you to navigate your challenges, provide support and protect your interests during these uncertain times.